 College of HASS students receive advising concerning University and College of HASS policies and procedures, as well as in University Studies, the Liberal Arts and Sciences Program, graduation requirements and processes, and the USU Area Studies Certificate programs.
-In addition, students are advised concerning academic choices, low grade point averages, and other problems.
+In addition, students are advised concerning academic choices, low scholarship, and other problem resolution.